Business Partner

 A business partner can be set up as employee once the checkbox Employee is enabled.

-Employee tab allows the user to set which of your business partners are Employees.
+Use the Employee tab to set which of your business partners are Employees.

 An employee can be: